Snapshots of Food Industry News

-According to a study India’s packaged food market is to see a quantum jump from $32 billion at present to $50 billion by 2017.
+According to a study, India’s packaged food market is to see a quantum jump from $32 billion at present to $50 billion by 2017.
 This growth will mainly come from the ready- to eat segment.
 Food manufacturers have begun to manufacture new innovative food products and ready-to-eat processed food to keep up with the tastes of consumers.
 The most popular categories of packaged foods are bakery products, canned/dried processed food, frozen processed food, ready-to-eat meals, dairy products, diet snacks, processed meat, health products and drinks.

 Ravi Jaipuria (RJ Corp) is PepsiCo’s South Asia’s biggest bottler and the company is also the largest Indian franchisee of KFC and Pizza Hut restaurants and has exclusive franchise rights for Costa Coffee.
-Jaipuria is now planning to buy a dairy plant to enter the highly unorganised Rs.3 lakh crore dairy sector.
-Not only will the company expand its Creambell ice cream brand but will also manufacture value-added dairy products such as cheese, butter, lassi and yoghurt.
+Jaipuria is now planning to buy a dairy plant to enter the highly unorganized Rs.3 lakh crore dairy sector.
+Not only will the company expand its Creambell ice cream brand but will also manufacture value-added dairy products such as cheese, butter, lassi, and yogurt.
 PepsiCo’s rival Coca-Cola is also firming up plans to enter the sector and ITC too has recently announced plans to introduce a range of value-added dairy products.
-Value-added dairy products constitute around 20% of total dairy market presently, though branded products in this segment are still considered niche.
+Value-added dairy products constitute around 20% of the total dairy market presently, though branded products in this segment are still considered niche.

 Nirmala Sitharaman meets WTO chief and Brazilian Ministers on Food Issue

-Commerce Minister, Nirmala Sitharaman, recently met Roberto Azevedo, the WTO Chief and Trade Ministers of various countries such as Brazil to find a permanent solution for food security issues and protection to poor farmers.
-A permanent solution was agreed upon at on the Bali meeting and India would like delivery on that.
+Commerce Minister, Nirmala Sitharaman, recently met Roberto Azevedo, the WTO Chief, and Trade Ministers of various countries such as Brazil to find a permanent solution for food security issues and protection to poor farmers.
+A permanent solution was agreed upon at the Bali meeting and India would like delivery on that.
 The Minister also expressed upon the WTO chief the importance of the Doha Round.
 The WTO DG on his part said that he understood India’s wish not to use food security and the peace clause as a bargaining chip.

-With a vision to promote agro based industries, and improve the economic condition of the farmers, Chief Minister Raman Singh, recently laid the foundation stone for a new co-operative sugar factory.
+With a vision to promote agro-based industries, and improve the economic condition of the farmers, Chief Minister Raman Singh, recently laid the foundation stone for a new co-operative sugar factory.
 The factory will be constructed in Biseshar village of Pandaria block in the Kabirdham district of Chhattisgarh, at a cost of Rs.163.12 crore.
 The factory premises will spread over an area measuring about 80 hectares and will have a sugarcane crushing capacity of 2,500 metric tonnes.
 This will be the fourth cooperative model sugar factory in the state and second in Kabirdham district.
-This factory has been named after India’s ‘Iron man’ Sardar Vallabbhai Patel.
+This factory has been named after India’s ‘Ironman’ Sardar Vallabbhai Patel.

 The CM distributed stock holding certificates and said that the real owners of the factory will be the more than 10,000 farmers in the region who hold stock.
 He hoped that this would encourage the farmers to take interest in sugarcane production apart from paddy cultivation.
 Notably, the sugar factory will also produce about 14 MW of power through biomass produced by the factory, which would be sufficient to power about 20,000 houses.